Lattay/chicken-mrpc-client-unix/README.md

 # About

-This is a small egg to provide Unix socket transport to msgpack-rpc-client egg without making the socket egg a direct dependencie.
+This is a small egg [Chicken](call-cc.org) to provide Unix socket transport to [msgpack-rpc-client egg](https://github.com/Lattay/chicken-msgpack-rpc-client) without making the socket egg a direct dependencie.

 It provide two procedures: